South Mauritius Road Trip Guide

 Souillac & Gris Gris — Dramatic Cliffs & Ocean Power

 The village of Souillac marks a key stop along the south coast.
-Once an important port, it is now known for its quiet atmosphere and coastal gardens.
+Once an important port, it is now known for its quiet atmosphere and coastal gardens and the Telfair garden.

 Just a few minutes away is Gris Gris, one of the most dramatic landscapes in Mauritius.
 Unlike most of the island, there is no coral reef here, allowing powerful waves to crash directly against the cliffs.